boundedcontext/bounded-context-language-sample/definitions.md

 	clone environment 'release-0.8.13' from 'release-0.8.12';

-If you would like to clone an environment, including all of the log data, you can run:
+If you would like to clone an environment, including all of the command and event log data, you can run:

 	clone environment 'release-0.8.13' from 'release-0.8.12' with logs;